 Bill 23-19, Cybersecurity Investment Incentive Tax Credit Supplement - Amendments, sponsored by Lead Sponsors Councilmembers Riemer, Friedson and Jawando, was introduced on July 16, 2019.
-A meeting of the Planning, Housing, and Economic Development committee is tentatively scheduled for September 16 at 9:30 a.m.
+A public hearing was held on September 10, 2019, and a Planning Housing, and Economic Development (PHED) Committee worksession was held on September 16, 2019.